amarnathreddy0201/amarnathreddy0201/README.md

         - Automated Penetration Testing: AI can assist in simulating cyberattacks to identify potential vulnerabilities in a system before they are exploited by attackers.
 This helps organizations find and fix security holes more efficiently.

-    - Security Operations Center (SOC) Support
+    - Security Operations Center (SO- Support

         - Alert Triage: AI can help security teams manage the large volume of alerts generated by security systems by prioritizing them based on severity and relevance.
 This reduces alert fatigue for human analysts and allows them to focus on the most critical issues.